GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/session.md

 OP session can have two states:

-- unauthenticated - when end-user hits OP and is not authenticated, session object is created and put in cache with `unauthenticated` state
+- `unauthenticated` - when end-user hits OP and is not authenticated, session object is created and put in cache with `unauthenticated` state
-- authenticated - when user successfully authenticated
+- `authenticated` - when user is successfully authenticated

 In browser OP session is referenced via `session_id` cookie.